Ede1994/DeconvolutionMixture/Installation/README.md

 # Installation Guide
-You have to have Python 3 with the following packages installed:
+You have to use Python 3 with the following packages installed:

 - numpy
 - scipy